TheYuanLiao/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a postdoctoral researcher at the Department of Space, Earth and Environment, Chalmers University of Technology, Sweden (2021-).
-I work at the intersection of data science and mobility, applied to intelligent transportation and sustainable cities.
-My research focuses on the understanding of human mobility patterns using big and continuous data from newly emerged sources, such as Twitter, mobile phones, and other online platforms.
-My active research interests include data science, intelligent mobility & transportation, and spatial & behavioural sciences.
+I work at the intersection of data science and mobility.
+My research vision is the data-driven understanding of human mobility to empower the sustainable transformation of global cities.
+The vision highlights the use of big and continuous data from newly emerged sources, such as Twitter, mobile phones, and other online platforms.
+My active research interests include mobility data science, urban big data, GIS, and sustainable transport.

 In my master thesis at [Tsinghua University](https://www.tsinghua.edu.cn/en/), China (2013-2016), I studied driver distractions during driving on driving safety and how to detect them in practice by combining gaze data and behavioural data.